cnrosu/AutoHelpDesk/docs/bitlocker-verification.md

 ### Manual verification

-Use these commands to check what the collector gathered:
+Use these commands to check what the collector gathered.
+Replace `$folder` with the root folder that contains your collected JSON (for example, the path output by `Device-Report.ps1`, where the `Security\measured-boot.json` file lives):

 ```powershell
 # Dump protector PCR bindings (if available)